The ability to retain engineering talent can make or break a company. This is why the competition for 10x engineers is so fierce.

 “After recruiting, it’s building an environment that makes people feel they are surrounded by equally talented people and their work is bigger than they are.
 The feeling that the work will have tremendous influence and is part of a strong, clear vision — all those things.
 Recruiting usually requires more than you alone can do, so I’ve found that collaborative recruiting and having a culture that recruits the A players is the best way.”

 What’s more, it’s important companies cater to their superstar engineers early on.
-This includes giving them opportunities to do creative work without micromanaging.
+This includes providing opportunities to do creative work without micromanaging.
 Because high-level engineers want the freedom to experiment and explore.

 #3 Build an awesome management team

-10x engineers want the freedom to make their own choices.
-The worst thing is to have non-engineers make critical technical decisions.
-The result almost always is work limitations and many engineers find it insulting.
+10x engineers want the freedom to make their own choices, without the added mental overhead.
+The worst is to have non-engineers make critical technical decisions.
+The result almost always is work limitations, which many engineers find insulting.

 The management culture

 In some large companies, the founding management practices are bullshit.
-Still, good managers can thrive by spotting bullshit and then managing accordingly.
+But good managers can still thrive, by spotting the bullshit and working around it.
 For example, a good manager may say the following to their engineers:

 “I get this is bullshit, but we need to show we’ve done some work on this design.
 Because this piece of the design will be closely examined by higher ups.
 So just do the bare minimum, to make it seem like a lot of work has gone into the design.
 Then, we can propose a better design solution.”

 In short, you should get out of the way of your engineers and give them freedom.
 Because this is why you hired expert engineers, to begin with.
-You don’t hire them to be overrun by people with an Arts degree who don’t know a thing about engineering.
+You don’t hire them to be overrun by people with Arts degrees, who don’t know a thing about engineering.

-This is why many engineers are fond of the work culture of Elon Musk companies.
-The work atmosphere is no doubt intense, but the work culture is a breath of fresh air.
+And this is why many engineers are fond of the work culture of Elon Musk companies.
+The work atmosphere is no doubt intense, but the work culture is engineer centric.
 Elon states the following on who he likes to hire: